 Let’s breakdown the madness

-Welcome to our new series in which we breakdown global venture capital activity and what it means for you as an investor or founder.
-In this brief, we provide a bird’s eye view of the ever-changing venture capital landscape with relevant trends for the future.
+Welcome to another issue of a series where we breakdown global venture capital activity and what it means for you as an investor or founder.
+This brief is a digest of market intelligence from the industry's most trusted sources, offering a bird's eye view of the ever-changing venture landscape.

 In a nutshell